awaemmanuel/exstreamly_cheap/README.md

 Similarly, a merchant search based on categories will yield a result like this.
   ![alt text](figures/merchant_search_with_result.png "Deals search based on price and discount.")
 Observe that the first merchant returned is the highest selling merchant in that class.
 Also a result attributed to proper clustering and secondary indexes in cassandra

+## 10. Slides
+Please find the project slides hosted on slideshare.